TasumLuke/Research-Analytics-Platform/paper.md

 # Summary

-This software provides a zero-installation, browser-based platform that combines machine learning and statistical analysis for chemical biology research.
-Researchers can upload CSV data, train Random Forest classification models with automated hyperparameter tuning, and perform comprehensive statistical tests through a unified interface requiring no programming expertise.
-The platform integrates data preprocessing, model training, feature importance analysis, and interactive visualization in a single web application (Figure 1), addressing the common workflow challenge of using multiple disconnected tools.
-Built with React 18.3 and TypeScript, it runs entirely client-side while efficiently handling typical research datasets.
-The complete workflow from data upload through model storage is shown in Figure 2.
+This software provides a platform that combines machine learning and statistical analysis for chemical biology research, deployable as both a browser-based application and standalone desktop software.
+Researchers can upload CSV data, train Random Forest classification models with fully automated hyperparameter optimization, and perform comprehensive statistical tests through a unified interface requiring no programming expertise.
+The platform integrates data preprocessing, model training with version control, feature importance analysis, and interactive visualization (Figure 1), addressing the common workflow challenge of using multiple disconnected tools.
+Built with React 18.3 and TypeScript, it efficiently handles typical research datasets while allowing researchers to save and iteratively improve models through versioned training sessions.
+The complete implementation workflow from user interaction through model storage is illustrated in Figure 2.

 # Statement of Need

 Chemical and biomedical researchers routinely need to apply machine learning and statistics to experimental data, but existing tools create significant barriers.
 Powerful frameworks like scikit-learn [@Pedregosa2011] and R [@RCoreTeam2023] require programming expertise that many experimental scientists lack.
 Tools operate in isolation—researchers must manually transfer data between separate programs for statistical testing, machine learning, and visualization, reducing efficiency and introducing errors [@Baker2016].

-This software addresses these gaps by providing a zero-installation web application that combines Random Forest classification [@Breiman2001] with standard statistical tests (t-tests, ANOVA, correlation) in one interface.
-Unlike desktop software or Jupyter notebooks [@Kluyver2016], it requires no installation or coding knowledge.
+This software addresses these gaps by providing both web-based and desktop applications that combine Random Forest classification [@Breiman2001] with standard statistical tests (t-tests, ANOVA, correlation) in one interface.
+The dual deployment model offers flexibility: researchers can use the browser version with no installation, or download the standalone desktop application for offline work and enhanced data privacy.
+Unlike Jupyter notebooks [@Kluyver2016], it requires no coding knowledge.
 Unlike visual tools like Orange [@Demsar2013], it includes comprehensive statistical testing alongside machine learning.
-The platform enables complete workflows—upload data, train models, test hypotheses, generate visualizations—without switching applications or writing code.
+The platform enables complete workflows—upload data, train models iteratively with version control, test hypotheses, generate visualizations—without switching applications or writing code.

 # Key Features and Implementation

+The platform's modular interface organizes functionality into distinct tabs for data upload, model training, prediction, results visualization, and statistical analysis (Figure 1).
+This workflow-oriented design guides users through the complete analysis pipeline while maintaining access to all features.

 ![Interface dashboard showing the main analysis modules.\label{fig:interface}](interface.png)

 ## Architecture and Core Technologies

-The application is built with React 18.3 and TypeScript, leveraging Vite for optimized production builds.
+The application is built with React 18.3 and TypeScript, leveraging Vite for optimized production builds and Electron for desktop packaging.
 The implementation follows a modular component architecture that separates concerns across data processing, model training, statistical analysis, and visualization layers.
 Core dependencies include `ml-random-forest` (v2.1) for machine learning algorithms, `papaparse` (v5.5) for robust CSV parsing, and `recharts` (v2.15) for SVG-based interactive visualizations.
 All computation occurs client-side, eliminating server dependencies and ensuring data privacy.
+The desktop application packages the same codebase for Windows, macOS, and Linux platforms.

 ## Data Upload and Preprocessing